Moon Fact Sheet: 40 per cent lunar missions in last 60 years failed, says NASA

 Japan, the European Union, China, India and Israel were late entrants.

 Japan launched Hiten, an orbiter mission in January 1990.
-This was also Japan''s first Moon mission.
+This was also Japan's first Moon mission.
 After that, in September 2007, Japan launched Selene, another orbiter mission.

 From 2009-2019, ten missions have been launched of which five have been sent by India, three by the US, and one each by India and Israel.